itsjafer/jupyterlab-sparkmonitor/README.md

-# Spark Monitor - An extension for Jupyter Lab

-This project was originally written by krishnan-r as a Google Summer of Code project for Jupyter Notebook.
-[Check his website out here.](https://krishnan-r.github.io/sparkmonitor/)

-As a part of my internship as a Software Engineer at Yelp, I created this fork to update the extension to be compatible with JupyterLab - Yelp's choice for sharing and collaborating on notebooks.
+# Spark Monitor Fork - A fork of [SparkMonitor-Jupyterlab](https://github.com/itsjafer/jupyterlab-sparkmonitor) which was a fork of [SparkMonitor](https://github.com/krishnan-r/sparkmonitor) that works with multiple Spark Sessions and consistently maintains the active cell.

+I've also forked the original SparkMonitor to work with multiple Spark Sessions [here](https://github.com/Ben-Epstein/sparkmonitor)

 ## About